aaron9652/Approachable-Geek-Coding-Project/README.md

 Start Android Studio and start one of your virtual devices.

-After our virtual device is started and connected to the internet, we can run ```ionic cordova emulate android``` in our command line that is navigated to our project.
-This will build our project and run it through our virtual device.
+After the virtual device is started and connected to the internet, we can run ```ionic cordova emulate android``` in our command line that is navigated to the project.
+This will build the project and run it through our virtual device.